abhisheknigam5714/abhisheknigam5714/README.md

  💫
 A tech Enthusiast want to contribute on here by uploading projects and helps to add optimized solutions on other repo.
-Lokking for a Great Opportunity as a Software developer to build scalable web Application
+Looking for a Great Opportunity as a Software developer to build scalable web Application

 ## 🌐 Socials: